Helios747/AdaptiveHudPlugin/README.md

 This plugin aims to provide a convienence feature of automatically swapping hudlayouts when the game goes into fullscreen and back.
 Particularly helpful for ultrawide players who switch frequently.

+# Current status

+I no longer play this game regularly and have decided to put this project on pause.
+I have no plans to fix any current issues but I will keep it updated for the current Dalamud API.
+PRs to fix issues are welcome and I'll merge them as I have motivation.

 # Known issues

 * ~~The hudlayout will switch when you toggle the setting in the UI before clicking apply.
 Reverting by clicking cancel will revert the hudlayout to what it should be.
 Minor issue.~~ (Fixed as of API9/XIV 6.5)